 Rita Anttila‘s photography shows a very personal insight into how to translate and process feelings and memories into an own room with a view – Her perspective reads far more like a poem than a photograph as her images capture the very thin balance between who she is, where she comes from, and where she dreams to go: Anttila aims to depict a poetic awareness whereas death defines her perception of longing – it lingers in her chest and decays a memory.
 In order to make sense of it, she reads poetry.
 Through these personal aesthetics, she searches atonement for a yearning that feels endless.

-In any case, your bio should have a nice flow to it and is understandable.
-And don’t be afraid of someone proofreading it, that is the only way to improve and find out what doesn’t work.
+In any case, your bio should have a nice flow to it and to be understandable.
+Don’t be afraid of letting someone proofread it, this will improve your criticism intake and make you realize what doesn’t work.